Scenic photo

 The names “Crimlisk”, “Crimlis” and “Crimlish” are the subject of this study.

-"Crumlish" has not been included although it is recognised as being an older variant of the name.
+"Crumlish" has not normally been included in the study although it is recognised as being an older variant of the name.
 It was not included because to do so would increase the size of the study by approximately one order of magnitude.
+Where there is data showing that a specific person has used or has been documented as using both variants then the "Crumlish" information has been recorded and displayed here.

 Status